 When you are disabled often you hear people say things about disabilities which there is nothing wrong with but did you know some of those things are not true.
 Some people don’t what they are talking about and they want you to believe certain things about disabilities and if you aren’t educated are disability you most likely will.
 All disabilities are different and there are myths about all of them that are not true.
 I could not possibly tell every myth about every disability because the truth is there are many disabilities I know very little about.
 What I can give you is a general list of some of the most common misconceptions about disability.
 Check it out!

 People with disabilities are in constant pain- In one of my volunteer positions someone asked me “are you in constant pain?”
-The answer is yes I have chronic pain and have pain all the time but it has always been that way and the truth is I didn’t start chronic pain until a few years ago.
-Disability does not equal pain but as a matter of fact, most people with a disability have no pain at all.
+The answer is yes I have chronic pain and have pain all the time but it hasn’t always been that way and the truth is I didn’t start having chronic pain until a few years ago.
+Disability does not equal pain and some disablities disablities have little to no pain it all depends on what disaility you have.

 People with disabilities are confined to their wheelchair- Whenever you refer a disabled person as wheelchair-bound or confined to a wheelchair we cringe because we don’t identify ourselves in that way.
 A wheelchair gives a disabled person the freedom and independence to do more things independently and without them, we would be completely homebound.
 Using terms like confined to a wheelchair-bound makes it sound like we are glued to our chair and in my opinion very negative.
 Disabled people are not glued to their chairs we can transfer out of them.
 Sometimes we just may need a little extra assistance to do so.